 User Story Mapping is a dead simple idea.
-Talk about user’s journey through your product building a simple model that tells your user’s story as you do.
-But it turns out this simple idea makes working with user stories in agile development a lot easier.
+Talk about the user’s journey through your product by building a simple model that tells your user’s story as you do.
+It turns out this simple idea makes working with user stories in agile development a lot easier.

 From this page you can get to a number of resources on and off this site that’ll help you with story mapping.